magento/merchdocs/src/stores/b2b-purchase-order-flow.md

 - A regular employee may be subject to all approval rules
 - A manager could have more buying power and will have different approval rules
-- Company admins can bypass all approval rules and have their purchase orders completed automatically.
+- Company administrators can bypass all approval rules and have their purchase orders completed automatically.

 All these factors can have an influence on the exact checkout process.